Fixed Price vs Day Rate: Which Is Better in 2026?

 • Some customers feel uneasy not knowing the final cost

-• Can make you look more expensive on paper than a fixed-price competitor
+• Can look more expensive on paper than a fixed-price competitor

-• Harder to win larger planned jobs where customers are getting multiple quotes
+• Harder to win larger planned jobs where customers get multiple quotes

-• No incentive to work efficiently — customers sometimes feel like they’re watching the clock
+• Customers can feel like they're watching the clock

 Fixed Price — Pros and Cons